-National Adoption Foundation– www.fundyouradoption.org The NAF’s grant can range from $500 to $2000 depending on the needs of the family and the circumstances surrounding the adoption.
-Grants are given quarterly.
+National Adoption Foundation– www.fundyouradoption.org The NAF’s grant, awarded quarterly, can range from $500 to $2000 depending on the needs of the family and the circumstances surrounding the adoption.
 NAF also offers unsecured loans of up to $35,000 for people with a credit score of 640 or higher at an interest rate of 6.73% APR.

 Gift of Adoption– www.giftofadoption.org – Grants range from $1,000- $7,500.
 Applicants must have a complete home study in order to qualify.
-This can be used towards domestic and international adoption.
+Both domestic and international adoptions require a home study.

-Americas Christian Credit Union– www.americaschristiancu.com – Loans offered up to $50,000 with a 8.65% APR for up to 84 months.
+Americas Christian Credit Union– www.americaschristiancu.com – Loans offered up to $50,000 with a 8.65% APR for up to 84 months, which can be used for domestic and international adoptions.
 They also offer an adoption grant.
-Can be used for domestic and international.

 God’s Grace Adoption Ministry– www.ggam.org – Matches funding that you raise through family and friends up to $2,500.
 Must be Christian, married, and make less than $60k.